 Note that it is often convenient to refer to a network interface by a short label, such as IF1 of Router C, instead of the full IP address (and netmask).
-IF means InterFace.
-An alternative label you can use us the operating system label such as $eth\theta$ or eth1.
+IF means I network interFace.
+An alternative label you can use us the operating system label such as eth0 or eth1.
 Then the mapping between interface and IP address can be given in a separate table.